WebReflection/life-diary/README.md

   * automatic *adoption* of foreign folders already contining images or videos (currently in beta, please provide cleaned up folders)
   * automatic *EXIF* data extraction, and possibility to associate data to any entry (currently *title* and *description*)
   * automatic *Map* discovery when *EXIF* data exists, and its Geo coordinates can be converted, modified, or saved
+  * it is possible to provide a custom tile server, [whenever you have one running locally](https://github.com/Overv/openstreetmap-tile-server), and/or a custom attribution

 Most importantly, the content is always local, and beside the *Map* feature, everything should run out of the box within a local network, without ever requiring access to the Internet.